+ARCHITECTURE & CONSTRUCTION

+Vania Depasse-Humphrey | 754-321-5167

-Vania Depasse-Humphrey.
-Certified School Counselor | 754-321-5167
+Certified School Counselor

-Carpentry

-C510300 - 1200 hours (approximately 12 months)

-The Carpentry program prepares students for employment in the Construction and Manufacturing industries by teaching the skills of cutting, shaping, and installing building materials during the construction of buildings, ships, timber bridges, concrete formwork, and so much more.
+CARPENTRY C510300 - 1200 HOURS (APPROXIMATELY 12 MONTHS) DELIVERY METHOD | Traditional The Carpentry program prepares students for employment in the Construction and Manufacturing industries by teaching the skills of cutting, shaping, and installing building materials during the construction of buildings, ships, timber bridges, concrete formwork, and so much more.
 Specialties within the Carpentry field, such as Rough, Finish, Trim, Framing and Formwork, will be explored.

-Carpentry students will experience all facets of the carpentry trade including: planning; management; finance; technical and production skills; underlying principles of technology; labor issues; community issues; and health, safety, and environmental issues.
+Carpentry students will experience all facets of the carpentry trade includina: plannina: management: finance: technical and production skills; underlying principles of technology; labor issues; community issues; and health, safety, and environmental issues.
+DRAFTING C100200 - 1500 HOURS (APPROXIMATELY 14 MONTHS INCLUDING SUMMER) DELIVERY METHOD | Traditional This program provides specialized learning experiences that emphasize araphics and related technical theory using the drafting laboratory to gather and translate data and specifications.

-Drafting

-C100200 - 1500 hours (approximately 14 months including summer)

-This program provides specialized learning experiences that emphasize graphics and related technical theory using the drafting laboratory to gather and translate data and specifications.
 Instruction is designed to provide experience in all aspects of this graphic language and teaches students how to use it to express their individual creative ideas and designs.
-Students will focus on planning, interpreting, and preparing; architectural, mechanical, civil, structural, plumbing, landscaping, map, welding, electrical, electronic; and other 2-D and 3-D technical drawings/sketches.
+Students will focus on planning, interpreting, and preparing: architectural, mechanical, civil, structural, plumbing, landscaping, map, welding, electrical, electronic, and other 2-D and 3-D technical drawings/sketches.
 Students begin their training by learning drafting principles and techniques using traditional manual drafting boards and tools.
 They then advance to the extensive use of techniques and technologies utilized to prepare 2-D Computer Aided Design and Drafting (CADD) work using AutoCAD, 3-D Building Information Modeling (BIM) drawings using Revit and advanced mechanical design drawings using SolidWorks.

-Electricity

-1460312 - 1200 hours (approximately 12 months full-time) (approximately 24 months part-time)

-The program is designed to prepare students for employment in the vast network of jobs in the electrical trades.
-Instruction includes: basic electricity; residential wiring; commercial wiring; trouble diagnosis and repair procedures: the use of electrical and mechanical tools of the trade for installations and trouble shooting; blueprint reading; and interpretation of electrical symbols.
-Program content also includes building and wiring codes including the National Electrical Code, splicing and connecting wires, installation of conduit, and safe work practices.
-Emphasis is placed on skill development, and much of the program is project based.

-Note: With additional successful testing, the completion of this program may be used as a substitute for the first year of the Electrician Apprenticeship program.

-Heating, Ventilation, Air-Conditioning/Refrigeration (HVAC/R)

-C400400 - 1350 hours (approximately 12 months full-time) (approximately 24 months part-time)

-The program provides lab and classroom experiences that enable the student to become proficient in the installation, trouble shooting, repair, and maintenance of commercial and residential air conditioning, refrigeration, and heating systems.

-Instruction includes intensive theory and application of the basic principles of electricity related to the trade, such as reading electrical diagrams and schematics; the operational characteristics of various systems and their components; use of technical manuals; diagnosis of malfunctions; repair, replacement, and/or adjustments of compressors, metering devices, temperature and pressure controls.
-Students use a variety of instructional methods to develop their skills, with an emphasis on hands-on activities and projects.
-Qualified students may receive advanced placement in the HVAC/R Apprenticeship program.

-Heating, Ventilation, Air-Conditioning/Refrigeration (HVAC/R) 1

-C400410 - 750 hours (approximately 6 months)

-The program provides classroom and lab experiences that enable the student to be job ready and become proficient in the installation, repair, and maintenance of domestic air conditioning, refrigeration, and electric heating systems.
-Heavy emphasis is placed on electrical systems.
-The HVAC/R students receive instruction in layout and design of electrical system schematics.

-Tuition and fees only: \$ 2,645

-Business Management & Administration
+ARCHITECTURE & CONSTRUCTION

+BUSINESS, MANAGEMENT & ADMINISTRATION

+Doris Gonzalez | 754-321-5188

-Doris Gonzalez, Certified School Counselor | 754-321-5188
+Certified School Counselor